AliviaK/cribbageApp/WeeklyReflection.md

         exercise 6 a week ago.
 All but made port 8080 open to all and set the alarm for reboot, which I have completed today.
 Submitted my reviews of peer project checkpoints and a peer research project on Gradle.
+    3/7
+        I added an admin role and granted admin access to a user I'd previously created, all into my project.
+It went smoothly as soon as I realized I didn't have the right realm name.